A Helpful Guide for Understanding Your Most Powerful Dreams

 It’s a good idea to pick out a notebook and a pen that will live on your bedside table.
 This can be your official dream journal, and you’ll want to make a habit of tending to it each morning when you wake up.
 Even if you don’t remember your dreams at first, try writing down anything that comes to mind.

-The process of writing them down will further jog your memory, helping you recall more details as times goes on.
+Writing them down will further jog your memory, helping you recall more details as time passes.

 Avoid Food Before Bed

 Having a large meal or snack before bed can make it harder for you to reach that restful, dreamy REM stage of sleep.
-Focus on sipping your memory water instead.
+Instead, focus on sipping your memory water.

 Be Consistent

 Practice makes perfect!
-Keep at it for as long as it takes, because it will eventually become easier than ever to recall your dreams.
+Keep at it for as long as it takes because recalling your dreams will eventually become easier than ever.

 Meditate in the Evening